zachcmadsen/eiga/README.md

 use eiga::{movie, Client, Tmdb};

 // eiga doesn't provide types for endpoint responses.
-Instead, users provider
+Instead, users provide
 // their own structs to deserialize into.
 #[derive(Deserialize)]
 struct MovieDetails {